 The structure is made primarily of stone with recessed arches.
 The plaster remains only in some areas and there are ornamental designs on the arches.
 It is said that there is a grave in this structure that lies east-west instead of the usual north-south.
 But since the work was going on, I could not climb and see it for myself.

 Delhi Ridge Baoli or Step Well

 A little ahead of Pir Ghaib is a Baoli or step well belonging to the same period.
 Probably a part of the same Kushk-i-Jahan-Numa.
-Ironically this Baoli was discovered very recently during a construction activity.
-The ASI in-charge of the building showed us the step well and told how despite many efforts the hospital next door continues to dump the garbage in the Baoli.
-It is a five or more storied step well.
+Ironically this Baoli was discovered very recently during construction activity.
+The ASI in charge of the building showed us the step well and told us how despite many efforts the hospital next door continues to dump the garbage in the Baoli.
+It is a five or more storied-step well.
 I could count 4 levels and the lady said there is at least one more level below the garbage.
 The steps on the walls take you to the various levels of the step well.